llegomark/randommusings/src/content/blog/unseen-tapestry-souls-quest-authentic-recognition.md

 But until I find that recognition, until the words, ‘I see you’ are etched in someone's gaze, I will continue painting my emotions on the ['canvas of solitude'](https://llego.dev/posts/echoes-solitude-journey-self-discovery/), carving my dreams on the stones of silence, longing for the day when someone shatters through the soundless echo of my solitary heart – wishing to truly understand, wishing to meet my eyes and see who I am, unmasked and unrestrained.

-As 'Iris' echoes in the stillness, I'm left to hope that there's a melody strong enough, a sight clear enough, a love brave enough, to discern the true narrative of my life.
+As 'Iris' echoes in the stillness, I'm left to hope that there's a melody strong enough, a sight clear enough, a love brave enough, to discern the ['true narrative of my life'](https://llego.dev/posts/silent-symphony-alienation-tale-self-acceptance/).